‘DiscoShow’ at center of Spiegelworld-Caesars $75M deal

 “DiscoShow” is set to open at Linq Hotel on New Year’s Eve 2022.

-“DiscoShow” is the fourth Spiegelworld production to run in Las Vegas, joining flagship “Absinthe” at Caesars Palace, the recently reopened “Opium” at The Cosmopolitan of Las Vegas and “Atomic Saloon Show” at Grand Canal Shoppes at The Venetian.
+Spiegelworld, the scrappy production troupe that landed in Vegas 10 years ago, announced Thursday a $75 million partnership with Caesars Entertainment to create new shows in Las Vegas for Caesars Atlantic City and Caesars Palace in New Orleans over the next two years.

-The new show is part of a $75 million theater-production partnership between Caesars Entertainment and Spiegelworld.
-The companies are working together over the next two years on developing new shows for Caesars Atlantic City and Caesars Palace in New Orleans.
+Best known for its runaway, raunchy hit “Absinthe” performed in a tent outside Caesars Palace on the Strip, the performance company also will open “DiscoShow” at Linq Hotel’s Glitterloft, inside the former Imperial Palace sportsbook in December 2022.

-Caesars Entertainment President and CEO Anthony Carano and Spiegelworld founder and “impresario” Ross Mollison announced the partnership at a press event Thursday at Caesars Palace’s Beijing Noodle No. 9.
-Carano said the company was eager to build on the success of “Absinthe” at Caesars Palace. “
+Spiegelworld founder and “impresario” Ross Mollison stood beside Carano for the announcement at Beijing Noodle No. 9 inside Caesars, the restaurant where Mollison first met with executives from Eldorado Resorts, which acquired Caesars last July.

-“It’s a special feat … It’s a monumental day for Caesars Entertainment.”
+That meeting was arranged by Caesars Entertainment executive Gary Selesner, who called Mollison while he was “sitting at home in Brooklyn with three closed shows” early in the pandemic.

-Mollison said he was “sitting at home in Brooklyn with three closed shows” early in the pandemic when he took a call from Caesars Entertainment executive Gary Selesner, inviting the producer to meet with the company’s new owners from Eldorado Resorts.
+The new “DiscoShow” will be the fourth Spiegelworld production to run in Las Vegas, joining flagship “Absinthe” at Caesars Palace, the recently reopened “Opium” at The Cosmopolitan of Las Vegas and “Atomic Saloon Show” at Grand Canal Shoppes at The Venetian.

-“DiscoShow” will incorporate five walls of LED, the cast and audience surrounded by advanced video mapping in an upscale nightclub.
-The venue is tall (originally in a stadium design), covering two levels, ideal for a club-themed production.
+The new show will incorporate five walls of LED, the cast and audience surrounded by advanced video mapping in an upscale nightclub.
+The venue is high (originally in a stadium design), covering two levels, ideal for a club-themed production.

-In its infancy as “We Are Here,” “DiscoShow” showcased at La MaMa (renamed The GlitterLoft for a weekend) in New York City’s East Village in August 2018.
-In that showcase, the fictional character Åke Blomqvist (based on an actual, Finnish dance teacher) performed a comic tutorial through such dances as “The Hustle.”
+Long before its glittering announcement, “DiscoShow” debuted in New York City’s East Village in August 2018, then-titled “We Are Here.”
+In that showcase, the fictional character Åke Blomqvist (based on an actual Finnish dance teacher who died eight years ago) performed a comic tutorial through such dances as “The Hustle.”

 Several Caesars Entertainment execs, including Selesner and the company’s president of entertainment, Jason Gastwirth, made the trip and grooved it up.